 Once the air is removed from the bag, your clothes will be compacted into a tiny, hard lump.
 Sure, they may get wrinkled.
 So pack a travel-size Downy Wrinkle Releaser and no problemo.

-I like the Eagle Creek Compression Sac Set, which you can get on Amazon for 20 bucks.
+I like the Eagle Creek Compression Sac Set.
 You remove the excess air from this bag by rolling, so you don’t need to find a vacuum.
 Other options are this Samsonite Luggage Kit, which includes 12 bags, and these Ziploc-brand space bags.

 Have you used space bags when traveling?